sUNC-Utilities/Global-Functions-Documentation/Libraries/Instances.md

 ## compareinstances

-Checkks if two instances are equal, used for clonerefed instances as normal equality check fails on them.
+Checks if two instances are equal, used for clonerefed instances as normal equality check fails on them.

 ```luau
 function compareinstances(object1: Instance, object2: Instance): boolean